 - Use a broad-spectrum, high-factor sunscreen and replenish it according to instructions.

 If burned, apply cold compresses, aloe vera gel or hydrocortisone 1% cream.
-Painkillers may be needed
+Painkillers may be needed.
+For further advice refer patients to the separate Dealing with the Effects of Heat leaflet.

 Personal first aid kit for a remote trip